 For all Type 2 and Type 3 activities, as well as Type 4 activities identified in Subsection (c) of the Standard Land Use Article, once the Authorities complete their review of the application, they will notify the applicant, in writing, of their decision.
-If the application is approved, the Authorities will issue a permit as set forth in their Policies and Guidelines, which appear in Appendices B and/or C of this SMP.
-Because Toledo Bend Reservoir is known to contain Giant Salvinia, an aquatic invasive species, the Authorities will distribute an informational brochure on Giant Salvinia to permit-holders upon issuance.
+If the application is approved, the Authorities will issue a permit as set forth in their Policies and Guidelines, which appear in Appendices CB and/or DC of this SMP.

-For some types of activities, the Authorities cannot unilaterally approve the application.
-Rather, if the Authorities are supportive of the application, they are required to forward the application to FERC for its review and, in some cases, prior approval, as provided in Section 4.7.
+For Type 4 activities identified in Subsection (d)some types of the Standard Land Use Article and all Type 5 activities, the Authorities will not immediatelycannot unilaterally approve the application.
+Rather, if the Authorities are supportive of the application, they will are required to forward the application to FERC for its review and, in some cases, prior approval, as provided in Section 4.67.

 The Authorities expressly reserve the right to deny any permit application for any reason, including inconsistency with the standards, guidelines, requirements, values, and purposes identified above.
 As all lands available for permitting under this SMP are owned in fee by SRA-LA or SRA-TX, the issuance of permits is entirely discretionary, and no applicant has any right or entitlement to obtain a permit from the Authorities.
 With regard to valid leaseback agreements in Louisiana, nothing in this SMP is intended to infringe upon any rights granted under such agreements, although this SMP does establish regulations regarding safety, sanitation and zoning for purposes of the leaseback agreements.
+All permitting decisions of the Authorities are final and unreviewable.